qvissak/docs/getting-started/introduction.md

 ### Directus Locales

-In addition to managing multilingual content, the Directus Admin App itself can also be translated into different langauges.
+In addition to managing multilingual content, the Directus Admin App itself can also be translated into different languages.
 Our locales are managed through the [Directus CrowdIn](https://locales.directus.io/), which provides a friendly interface and automatically submits pull-requests to the git repository.

 ### Directus Marketplace